mcarrickscott/modarith/README.md

 	gcc -O2 testcurve.c edwards.c -lcpucycles -o testcurve
 	./testcurve

 Note that this intermediate API only provides the elliptic curve functionality.
-A higher level algorithm API (like that provided for Ed448 signature) would use this API while itself providing additional algorithm specific random number and hashing functionality.
+A higher level algorithm API (like that provided for ed448 EdDSA signature) would use this API while itself providing additional algorithm specific random number and hashing functionality.
 It may also use the *monty.py* script to generate code to perform arithmetic modulo the prime group order, if so required by the algorithm.

-## Quickstart 2:-
+## Quickstart 2 (EdDSA):-

 	python3 curve.py 64 ED448
-Drop *group.c* into *Ed448.c* (EdDSA using ED448) where indicated

-	gcc -O2 Ed448.c edwards.c hash.c -o Ed448
+	gcc -O2 ed448.c edwards.c hash.c -o ed448
-	./Ed448
+	./ed448

-## Quickstart 3:-
+## Quickstart 3 (ECDSA):-

 	python3 curve.py 64 NIST256
-Drop *group.c* into *EC256.c* (ECDSA using P-256) where indicated

-	gcc -O2 EC256.c weierstrass.c hash.c -o EC256
+	gcc -O2 nist256.c weierstrass.c hash.c -o nist256
-	./EC256
+	./nist256

 # Rust version